 Applicable if your equities are held under a Nominee arrangement

-1) These additional terms apply to SR, you, Thompson Taraz Managers Limited (the Administrator), and TT Nominees Limited (Nominee Company), if you confirm that the shares in investee companies shall be purchased, managed and held on your behalf by a nominee.
+1. These additional terms apply to Syndicate Room Ltd (the Administrator and Custodian), Syndicate Room Nominees Ltd (Nominee Company) – together SyndicateRoom (SR) (Administrator, Nominee and Custodian) – and you, if you confirm that the shares in investee companies shall be purchased, managed and held on your behalf by a nominee.
 The Nominee Company and the Administrator shall together be known as the Nominee.
 The services, described below, to be provided by the Nominee shall be referred to as the Nominee Service and the shares purchased shall be referred to as the Shares.

 i) confirming a wish to invest in equities (such confirmation to be in a format as described from time to time on the Platform);

 ii) being aged 18 or over and having satisfied appropriate testing and other eligibility criteria as decided by the Nominee;

 iv) remitting the share subscription amount to such Nominee’s account as notified to you

 b) and SR confirming that the equity investment is proceeding (either because the Minimum Target Amount has been achieved, and/or other pre-conditions to investment have been met)

 it shall act in accordance with Clause 3 below.